CarlosLunaMota/MedianSort/README.md

 ## Benchmark

-I've runned a little experiment to test the efficiency of **MedianSort**.
+I've ran a little experiment to test the efficiency of **MedianSort**.

 For each array size, I've generated 10 random instances (each cell of the array contains an uniformly random integer in the range `[0, size)`) and tested